Home Blog

 Is Namecheap hosting reliable?

-It’s reliable at the entry level and fine for simple sites.
+Namecheap offers a 100% uptime guarantee on all shared hosting plans and uses LiteSpeed servers with free CDN.
+It is reliable at the entry level and fine for simple sites.
 Under heavier traffic or paid campaigns, shared hosting performance can become a constraint.

 Should I host my revenue-driving website with Namecheap?